 The fluffiest baby animals you could ever see swimming in the cold arctic oceans.
 The harp seal has really cute deep black eyes and a fluffy silver coat.
 These social animals swim in the ocean eighty percent of the time, spending less time on land.

 Harp seal pups need their furry coat to help absorb the sunlight and stay warm as they develop fat to resist the cold, harsh weather of the arctic.
 Growing up, these seals can reach the ages of thirty and can be as heavy as 190 kilograms.

 If you're looking for fish to keep in your aquarium, the flame angelfish is one good specimen to keep in your tank.
 These fiery redfish are easy to keep and easily flourish in your aquarium with other fishes.

 Their body is a bright red and yellow with black stripes and has blue streaks on their fins.
 These fish would stand out in the water and attract everyone who looks.
 Moreover, they are very easy to keep since their food can be easily bought from pet stores everywhere.

 Most of the time, sea creatures can look scary and ugly, but nature has some charming characters.
 These are just some of the cutest animals you might want to see, but there could be more out there that haven't been discovered.

 More importantly, some of these cute sea creatures are having a hard time surviving and thriving on their own.
 It should go without saying, but we must help preserve the ocean life and help them out.

 When worn as jewelry designs, these sea animals also look so cute that you don’t want to take them off!
-Check them yourself on our ATOLEA Ocean-inspired jewelry collections.
+Check them yourself on our ATOLEA sea creature jewelry collections.
 We are sure you will love to wear them to match your outfit.
 Have yours now and bring with you the spirit of every cute Ocean animal anywhere you go!